Emiliano Martínez: International career

 On 1 June 2022, Martínez kept a clean sheet as Argentina won 3–0 against reigning European Champions Italy at Wembley Stadium in the 2022 Finalissima.
 Martínez was included in Argentina's squad for the 2022 FIFA World Cup in Qatar, and played in each of his team's games.
 He saved two penalties from Virgil van Dijk and Steven Berghuis in a shoot-out against the Netherlands in the quarter-final, helping his team advance to the semi-final.
-In the final, Martínez saved a shot from a 1 on 1 with Randal Kolo Muani in the last minute of extra time to force the match to a penalty shoot-out.
+In the final, Martínez saved a shot from a 1 on 1 with Randal Kolo Muani in the 123rd minute of extra time to force the match to a penalty shoot-out.
 He later saved the penalty from Kingsley Coman in the penalty shoot-out, helping Argentina win the tournament via a 4–2 shootout victory after the game had ended in a 3–3 draw after extra time.
 He won the Golden Glove award for his performances in the tournament.
 Martínez also won the 2022 The Best FIFA Men's Goalkeeper award.

 On 15 June 2024, he was selected in the 26-man squad for the 2024 Copa América.
 In the quarter-final match against Ecuador, he saved two penalty kicks following a 1–1 draw, securing his country's qualification to the semi-finals.
 On 14 July 2024, Martínez played the full match as Argentina defeated Colombia 1–0 after extra time in the 2024 Copa América final.
 Martínez was also named winner of the Golden Glove for the second time.

 On 28 September 2024, Martínez was banned by FIFA from taking part in two matches for "violating principles of fairplay" in two separate incidents.
 The first was his holding a replica of the Copa America trophy to his groin after Argentina won in a World Cup qualifier against Chile on 5 September, while the second concerned his assault on a television camera after Argentina lost 2–1 to Colombia in another qualifier on 10 September.

+On 27 May 2026, Martínez was selected in the 26-man squad for the 2026 FIFA World Cup.
+He started all eight matches for Argentina during the tournament, keeping two clean sheets on their run to the final.
+In the final against Spain, he saved 11 shots, the most by a goalkeeper in a World Cup final, as Argentina lost 1–0 after extra time.